franciscovaz/learning-time/README.md

   - So the solution is to continuously keep your code as clean and simples as it can be.
 Never let the rot get started.

+23/09/22 (pg.
+251-265)

+* The Boy Scout Rule tell us we should leave it cleaner than we found it.
+* Often one refactoring leads to another that leads to the undoing of the first.
+Refactoring is na iteractive process full of trial and error, inevitably converging on something that we feel is worthy of a professional.
+* each os us has the responsability to leave the code a little better than we found it